-I knew I was in culture shock when those autumn Saturday afternoons began to arrive, and I was gripped by an overwhelming desire to watch a televised University of Oklahoma football game (Go, Sooners!) -- and I knew the only televised sport for 25 countries around was soccer ... but I turned the television on anyway.
+I knew I was in culture shock when autumn Saturday afternoons began to arrive, and I was gripped by an overwhelming desire to watch a televised University of Oklahoma football game (Go, Sooners!) -- and I knew the only televised sport for 25 countries around was soccer ... but I turned the television on anyway.

 I knew I was in culture shock when I tried to order Thousand Island Dressing for my salad at every restaurant -- knowing beforehand they wouldn't have it ... or the French, or the Russian, or the New Orleans, or any of the other alternatives that I also asked for.
 Here, it's either vinegar and olive oil or dry.
 That's the choice.

-I knew I was in culture shock when I began to discover that I was reading every article in Rome's English language Daily American newspaper through four times (including "Dear Abby" and all the stock market quotations).
+I knew I was in culture shock when I realized that I was reading through every article in Rome's English language Daily American newspaper four times (including "Dear Abby" and all the stock market quotations).

-I knew I was in culture shock when I began getting hunger pangs at both the American mealtimes (7:30, 12, and 6) and at the Italian ones (9:30, 2, and 8).
+I knew I was in culture shock when I began getting hunger pangs at both the American mealtimes (7:30, 12, and 6) and the Italian ones (9:30, 2, and 8).

 I knew we were in culture shock the day I realized we were planning all the things we were going to do and all the stuff we were going to buy on our first home assignment -- four years away.

-I knew I was in culture shock when I discovered myself blaming Italian culture, all nine Italian political parties, and the Emperor Nero himself when Barbara lost her watch on the bus one day because the band came loose.
+I knew I was in culture shock when I discovered myself blaming Italian culture, all nine Italian political parties, and Emperor Nero himself when Barbara lost her watch on the bus one day because the band came loose.

 I knew I was in culture shock the night I came riding into Rome on the train about midnight and my eyes kept peering out the window looking for the familiar sight of Kansas City's Union Station.